pratap977/CS6910/Assignment-1/README.md

 ## Question-6:
 #### Solution Approach:
 + Adam optimizer has provided the best val_accuracy in the above experiments, that has also reflected positively in the correlation table.
 Since the images that we are using       are black and white the input is definitely sparse, all the black pixels are represented with 0.
 So the idea used in rmsprop and adam to manipulate the learning rate             according to past updates, so that b does not undergo many updates in comparison to w checks out.
 +  Small batch size might help to generalize well but may not be able to converge to the global minima.
 Similarly large batch size may cost us in terms of cost also in terms        generalization.
 So we need a batch size that is neither too small or too large this idea also checks out in correlation table with a small positive correlation value for        batch size.
-+

-###### Recommendations to attain 95% accuracy:
+##### Recommendations to attain 95% accuracy:
 + In our assignment, we are using Fashion-MNIST dataset which contains images and we know that convolutional neural networks are good for datasets containing images in comparison to neural networks.
 + Using a CNN architecture that involves parameter sharing and local connectivity is bound to give improvements on this image classification task.
 Thus, using convolutional neural networks we can attain accuracy up to 95%.

 ## Question-7:
 #### Solution Approach:
-* Get the best model.
++ Get the best model.
-* Report the best accuracy.
++ Report the best accuracy.
-        * The best model configuration is:
-        * learning_rate:
-        * epochs:
-        * no_hidden_layer:
-         * size_hidden_layers
-         * optimizer:
-         * batch_size:
-         * activation:
-         * weight_initializations:
-         * weight_decay:
-         * loss_function:

 + Implement a function to calculate confusion matrix.
 + Plot and integrate wandb to keep track using wandb.

 ## Question-8:
 #### Solution Approach: